nlholm/docker-demo-documentation/docker-demo-documentation.md

 # Docker Demo Documentation

-This document reports the steps we, [punnalathomas](https://github.com/punnalathomas) and [nlholm](https://github.com/nlholm), took while building **[Docker Demo](https://github.com/nlholm/docker-demo)**, a small-scale Infrastructure as Code (IaC) project built as the final task for a [Configuration Management Systems course](https://terokarvinen.com/palvelinten-hallinta/) run by Tero Karvinen.
+This document reports the steps we, [punnalathomas](https://github.com/punnalathomas) and [nlholm](https://github.com/nlholm), took while building :whale: **[Docker Demo](https://github.com/nlholm/docker-demo)**, a small-scale Infrastructure as Code (IaC) project built as the final task for a [Configuration Management Systems course](https://terokarvinen.com/palvelinten-hallinta/) run by Tero Karvinen.

 We began by installing Docker and Nginx web server manually in a Vagrant environment, then automated the setup with Salt.
 Next, we installed Nginx as a load balancer — again, starting manually before moving to automation.
 Finally, we showcased how the fully automated load balancer distributed traffic to three web servers running inside Docker containers.